Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 There are many examples of poetic justice in the Bible: Jacob deceived Esau and Isaac, but he in turn was deceived by his Uncle Laban.
 Job lost everything he had, but in the end, he gained back double of what he lost.
 David, although promised the kingship, was initially pursued by Saul before finally being crowned the king of Israel.

 But here in Esther chapter 7 God’s “poetic justice” reaches a high point – a literal high point!
-Here we see Haman hanged on the very gallows he built for Mordecai.
+Here in chapter 7 we see Haman hanged on the very gallows he built for Mordecai.
 Not only does Haman get hanged on those very gallows but he makes a total fool out of himself in the process.
-When Esther exposed him as an adversary, a wicked, vile enemy of her people, the king left the room in a rage.
+When Esther exposed him as an adversary, as a wicked, vile enemy of her people, the king left the room in a rage.
 Haman, realizing that the king had already decided his fate, stayed behind to beg for his life.

 He fell on the couch where Esther was reclining, but certainly he knew the law that historians point to, that no one could come within seven steps of any of the king’s concubines, much less within seven steps of the Queen.
 Yet as the king entered the room, enraged, there Haman was, falling on the couch where Esther was reclining.